 The basis for a patent cancellation request is essentially the reason for which the patent application can be opposed, and the justifications are listed in section 31 of the Law.
 Of these, the most common reasons are lack of Novelty, lack of Inventive Step, greedy claiming and lack of clarity of the claims.

 Is this an invention?

-The Applicant for Cancellation claim that the claimed invention is merely diagnostic and not an invention.
+The Applicant for Cancellation alleged that the claimed invention is merely a diagnosis and not an invention.
 The Applicant for Cancellation admits that there are two main diagnoses: